 Each of the projects has a challenging—but reachable—financial goal.
-If every EPC church invested just $6.83 per member, all of these projects will be fully funded.
-Please prayerfully consider how you can support financially these causes that represent and promote the vision and values of the EPC, but that are not funded in the EPC operating budget.
+Please prayerfully consider how you can financially support these efforts that represent and promote the vision and values of the EPC, but that are not funded in the EPC operating budget.
 Thank you!

 PER MEMBER ASKING